If you have any questions about buying or selling your classic car use our FAQs below.Buyer questions Seller questions

 Common buyer questions

-With our Automatic Bidding, it couldn’t be easier.
+Our Automatic Bidding system makes things really easy.
 At any time during the auction, simply enter the maximum amount you would like to bid.
-If it’s higher than other bids and there is still time on the clock, you become the high bidder.
+If it’s higher than other bids and there is still time on the clock, you become the highest bidder.
 We'll then bid on your behalf – enough to keep you in the lead, but only in increments up to your maximum bid.
 If someone outbids you, we'll let you know by email so that you can decide if you want to increase your maximum bid.

 Bidders must be registered and have a completed bidding profile which includes an identification check using a credit card.
 This protects everyone from dreamers and tyre-kickers.
 No charges can be made against your card without your authorisation.